FETCHING

 we progressed down the road, people would run out into the road to flag down the

 bus.
-Each time the driver stopped, he would rush the people faster and faster
+Each time the driver stopped, he would verbally rush the people faster and

-until they could hardly get in the back door before he was under way again.
-I
+faster until they could hardly get in the back door before he was under way again.

-bus driver would press the accelerator flat to the floor going down hill until
+driver would press the accelerator flat to the floor going down hill until we

-we were careening along in terror, then BANG, hit the bridge deck with a crash,
+were careening along in terror, then BANG, hit the bridge deck with a crash, and

 I could not keep quiet any

-me that there was another bus coming along behind us.
-Well, I wondered out
+was another bus coming along behind us.
+Well, I wondered out loud what difference

 to Mike Paterson from the UK, whose father served under the colonial office on

 Ukerewe Island, for the photo of the Rugezi ferry at the left.
-Since
+Notice the chain

 this was a lake, and there was no current as at a river crossing, the system worked

 just fine.
-But, when a bus came along, the thing was almost too much for the ferry
+But, when a bus came along, the load was almost too much for the ferry

 WITHOUT the passengers.
 So, the passengers ALL had to cross in dugout canoes.

-top of the bus would also have perhaps two tons of chickens, bags of corn, hoes,
+of the bus would also have perhaps two tons of chickens, bags of corn, hoes, plows,

-plows, and just about anything your could imagine.
-Much of it might have
+and just about anything your could imagine.
+Much of it might have to be offloaded

-to be offloaded and, with the passangers, ferried across in the dugout canoes.
+and, with the passangers, ferried across in the dugout canoes to avoid overloading

 second bus to the ferry crossing would have a very long wait while the first bus

-driver and yelled, "Haraka, harake, rafiki."
-Roughly, that means in Swahili,
+and yelled, "Haraka, harake, rafiki."
+Roughly translated, that means in Swahili,

-the White race had just given him permission to put the pedal to the metal, and
+had just given him permission to put the pedal to the metal, and HE DID!
+He

 still needed to stop and pick up more passengers though since the "tani boy" in